furlanpaige/furlanpaige/README.md

-- 👋 Hi, I’m @furlanpaige
+- 👋 Hi, I’m Paige!
-- 👀 I’m interested in philosophy, creative writing, media studies, artifical intelligence and political communications.
+- 👀 Aside from computer since, i’m interested in philosophy, creative writing, media studies, and political communications.
-- 🌱 I’m currently learning both front and back end programming.
+- 🌱 I’m currently learning front and back end programming at Lighthouse Labs.
 - 📫 How to reach me: furlanpaige@gmail.com, or @paigefurlan on Linkedin

 <!---